The

 Most people know that electrical spikes and surges can damage your audio/video

 gear.
 But beyond that, is wall AC OK?
-Or does it need further refinement if the
+Or does it need further refine ment if

 A few weeks ago, we didn't know.
-Since then, we've spent a lot of time trying
+Since then, we ve spent a lot of time Irving

-out line conditioners of every price, size, and configuration.
-We've plugged them
+out line condi tioners of every price, size, and configuration.
+We've plugged

-into our systems, tried all of their features, and compared them in a blind test
+them into our systems, tried all of their features, and compared them in a blind

-to see what effect they have on the picture and sound of a typical home theater
+test to see what effect they have on the picture and sound of a typical home

-system.
-And we've come to some conclusions that, frankly, surprised us.
+theater system.
+And we've come to some conclusions that, frankly, surprised

 What's Wrong With Wall AC?